penright/OpenGarage-Firmware/Compiled/README.md

 To use OTA (over-the-air) update:

-* Download the firmware file (in .bin format)
+* Download the specific firmware file (e.g. og_1.0.6.bin)

 * Before uploading, close the Blynk and OpenGarage app if you use either of them, to avoid them interfering with the upload process.

 * On your OpenGarage's web interface, click 'Update' at the bottom of the homepage.
-Select the firmware file, type in device key, and 'Submit'.
+Select the firmware .bin file, type in device key, and 'Submit'.
 Wait till it finishes.

 * If the upload fails for any reason, you can try again.